EvgenyChur/Project_LCM/README.md

-# LU_stat_system
+# Uncertainty of different land cover maps on regional climate in convection-permitting climate simulations: role of land-surface characteristics

-The repository contains the main algorithms for statistical analysis of LU datasets
+The repository contains the main algorithms for statistical analysis of datasets for the research.